What is the MIND diet portion?

 The MIND diet advantages:

-• Following the results of scientific research, it suggests healthy food that is good for both mind and body
+• The results of scientific research, suggest healthy food that is good for both the mind and body

 • It is a flexible approach to eating that allows for a wide variety of foods and does not require strict calorie counting.